-Woodbridge NJ Snow & Ice Accident Attorney
+Woodbridge, NJ Snow & Ice Accident Attorney

 Representing victims of weather-related slip and fall accidents

 Some of the most common slip and fall accidents are ones that involve weather conditions.
 While we walk on streets, sidewalks, and parking facilities, we are subject to hazards that can cause us injuries.
 If you get hurt on a walking surface because of snow, ice, or standing water, you could face injuries including broken bones, concussion, spinal cord damage, and worse.
 Mounting medical bills, lost wages, and a serious impact on your quality of life can burden you for many years.
 Some injuries could stay dormant before showing signs and devastating your life.
 It is important to know that property owners have a certain amount of time to clear their walking surface after a storm.
 If you have been injured within the time allotted for weather clean up, you may not be entitled to compensation.
 In some cases, a pedestrian accident involving weather conditions involves a municipality.
 Suing a municipality is a complicated and time-sensitive matter.
-If you need quality legal services from an experienced attorney, contact The Law Office of Andrew S. Maze, Esq. for a consultation.
+If you need quality legal services from an experienced attorney, contact The Law Office of Andrew S. Maze, Esq. in Woodbridge, NJ for a consultation.

 After the accident

 Always seek medical attention after an accident.
 It will help you tend to your needs while documenting the accident.
 If possible, collect evidence for yourself.
 If you can, take pictures of the surrounding area and the hazard that caused your injury.
 If anyone saw your accident occur, try and collect their contact information.
 Weather conditions can change by the minute so it is important to act quickly or call our office to act on your behalf.
 Not only will the property owner act quickly to avoid further injuries, nature can change a sheet of ice or snow into a puddle within minutes.